Arunima-Paul/PowerBI-sales-analysis/README.md

 vi) Regional Preferences: While in Europe, North America and Rest of World Racing & Sports games dominate , in Japan niche games like Platform & Puzzle games dominate with 19.32 Million sales.
 •	Action, Adventure, Fighting, and Shooter games also hold a significant share, but much lower than sports games.
+•	The visual is built using Bookmark and Selection Pane tools.

 vii) Video Game Reviews & Sales: An Analytical Perspective-
 •	The FIFA series dominates the top-rated games, with FIFA Soccer 08 (467 reviews), FIFA Soccer 10 (407 reviews), and FIFA Soccer 09 (342 reviews).